linyows/glip/README.md

-GEO IP address
+GEOIP
 ==

-Show location for IP by CLI with Maxmind
+Get country and city by IP Address with [MaxmindDB](https://www.maxmind.com/en/open-source-data-and-api-for-ip-geolocation) as CLI.

 Usage
 --